-25. Will a memorandum of understanding (MOU) be required?
+25. Is a memorandum of understanding (MOU) required?

 Yes.
-FMCSA's Security office will require States who are using a "direct connect" method to sign MOUs.
-The MOU will be available to States in June 2024.
+FMCSA's Security office requires States who are using a "direct connect" method to sign MOUs.
+The MOU is available to States as of June 2024.

 Using the Clearinghouse

 26. How does an SDLA obtain Full Access to the Clearinghouse (i.e., to search for a driver's status history and run reports)?